chetanbg1/cbg-aws/README.md

 AWS Snow Family members
 --
-The AWS Snow Family(opens in a new tab) is a collection of physical devices that help to physically transport up to exabytes of data into and out of AWS.
+The AWS Snow Family is a collection of physical devices that help to physically transport up to exabytes of data into and out of AWS.

 AWS Snow Family is composed of AWS Snowcone, AWS Snowball, and AWS Snowmobile.
 These devices offer different capacity points, and most include built-in computing capabilities.
 AWS owns and manages the Snow Family devices and integrates with AWS security, monitoring, storage management, and computing capabilities.

-AWS Snowcone(opens in a new tab)
+AWS Snowcone
 -
 is a small, rugged, and secure edge computing and data transfer device.
 It features 2 CPUs, 4 GB of memory, and up to 14 TB of usable storage.